uf-mil/mil/Home.md

 Welcome to the Sub8 Wiki!
 Check out the "getting started" on this wiki, to get started with Sub8, and look at uf-mil/Getting-Started repository for guides to installing ROS and all of the MIL vehicle dependencies.

-If you have any questions, don't hesitate to email Jake.
+If you have any questions, don't hesitate to email Ralph.

 # Software Team